 CCS collects for HMRC for things like overpayments on tax credits and self-assessment debt.
 If you have a debt with HM Revenue and Customs, you might be contacted by CCS Collect.
 CCS also collects for companies like Sky, BT, British Gass, First Utility and NPower.

 CCS Collect do not buy debt from other lenders, they work for their clients, attempting to recover both commercial and consumer debt.

-Who uses CCS Collect ?
+Who Else Uses CCS Collect Debt Collectors?